taiwensaf/alisa-examples/Documentation/BasicRequirementSpecificationGuidance.md

 ![](images/GoalsMultiTerm.png)

 When defining system requirements we want to be explicit about the entity we are referring to.
 We do so by organizing requirements into **requirement sets**: one set for the system, one for each element in the operational environment, and one for each part within the system.
 This helps clarify the system boundary, i.e., clearly identifies what the requirement is for.
 We do this in two steps.
 One step is to identify the system of interest by name through a **for** statement in the requirement set.
 If the system of interest does not exist as an AADL model element yet, a warning is provided.
-In a second step we define a *system type* in an AADL model to represent the ststem of interest.
+In a second step we define a *system type* in an AADL model to represent the system of interest.
 For elements of the operational environment we may use an *abstract type*.
 ### Sets of System Requirements ###

 We place requirement sets in files with the **reqspec** extension.
 A requirement set is declared as **system requirements** with a globally unique name (dotted name), a *title* string, a **for** statement identifying a component classifier, and its content in square brackets.
-The content is a *descrption* of the requiremetn set and a set of **requirement** declarations.
+The content is a *description* of the requirement set and a set of **requirement** declarations.
 Each **requirement** has a name that is unique within the requirement set, a *title* string, an optional **for** statement, and content in square brackets.
 The content of a requirement consists of a **description**, an optional **rationale**, and an optional traceability link to a stakeholder goal (**see goal**).
 Requirements can be refined into sub-requirements.
-We do this by adding the subrequirement as requirement and referring to the original requirement with `refines`.
-In this case both the original requirment and the refined requirement are associated with the same system.
+We do this by adding the subrequirement as requirement and referring to the original requirement with **refines**.
+In this case both the original requirement and the refined requirement are associated with the same system.
 ReqSpec distinguishes different forms of *derived* requirements, such as refinement, decomposition into requirements on subcomponents (see below), etc. For more details see [ReqSpec Technical Report](https://resources.sei.cmu.edu/asset_files/TechnicalReport/2016_005_001_464378.pdf).
 ```
 system requirements scsreqs for SimpleControlSystem::SCS [